History of Sofia: Middle Ages

-From the 12th to the 14th century, Sofia was a thriving centre of trade and crafts.
+From the 12th to the 14th century, the city was a thriving centre of trade and crafts.
 It was renamed Sofia in 1376 after the Church of St Sophia.
 However, it was called both "Sofia" and "Sredets" until the 16th century, when the new name gradually replaced the old one.

 During the whole of the Middle Ages, Sofia remained known for its goldsmithing, particularly aided by the wealth of mineral resources in the neighbouring mountains.
 This is evidenced by the number of gold treasures excavated from the period and even from Antiquity.